kpetersen/kpetersen.github.io/words/_posts/2011-10-25-the-art-of-designing-a-website-while-remaining-friends-with-your-spouse.markdown

 Somehow, we managed to find a middle ground on everything (except the buck teeth) and end up with what we think is a pretty spiffy site.
 We are still playing with it, still learning the ins and outs of web design, but it's not a bad start.
 I'm learning more each day about this programming business, and Scotty is really enjoying the challenges that web design programming is offering compared to the programming he does on a daily basis.
-Plus, it's fun having a project with which we *both* enjoy playing!!!!
+Plus, it's fun having a project with which we *both* enjoy playing!
+We have some plans lined up for the site, first up being organizing the recipes and adding a place for comments on the blog and on the recipes.
+Once comments are up and running (hopefully very soon!), please let us know if there's some way we can make the website even better.
+As I have said before, this is a first for us! :)